 Firefly Lane is a #1 watched worldwide series on Netflix, starring Sarah Chalke and Katherine Heigl.
 It’s very different than this bestselling Kristin Hannah book, but I still really enjoyed it.
 Watch the trailer below:

 Authors Like Kristin Hannah

-If you like Kristin Hannah’s novels, you may like the books of the following authors, who also write immersive and emotional, modern and historical, fiction books similar to the best Kristin Hannah books:
+If you like Kristin Hannah’s novels, you may like the books of these authors like Kristin Hannah, who also write immersive and emotional, modern, and historical fiction books similar to the best Kristin Hannah books.